 My turn to state an equation: colonization = “thingification.”

 I hear the storm.
-They talk to me about progress, about “achievements;” diseases cured, improved standards of living.
+They talk to me about progress, about “achievements;” diseases cured, standards of living improved above themselves.
 I am talking about societies drained of their essence, cultures trampled underfoot, institutions undermined, lands confiscated, religions smashed, magnificent artistic creations destroyed, extraordinary possibilities wiped out.

 They throw facts at my head, statistics, mileages of roads, canals, and railroad tracks.
 I am talking about thousands of men sacrificed to the Congo-Ocean.
 I am talking about those who, as I write this, are digging the harbor of Abidjan by hand.
 I am talking about millions of men torn from their gods, their land, their habits, their life—from life, from the dance, from wisdom.
 I am talking about millions of men in whom fear has been cunningly instilled, who have been taught to have an inferiority complex, to tremble, kneel, despair, and behave like flunkeys.”
 Discours sur le colonialisme, pages 23 and 24.